flexera-public/policy_engine_training/16_best_practices/README.md

 Many blocks allow you to use a `label` field and a `description` field.
 We recommended that you always include both of these fields.

 The `label` field should always be short (less than 30 characters when possible), capitalized, and act as the name for the block.
-This is how the user will see the block labelled in the UI.
+This is how the user will see the block labeled in the UI.

 The `description` field should be a longer description written in 1 to 3 complete sentences.
 The UI will show this to the user in smaller text to explain what the block does.